OMR-Research/Smashcima/docs/03_scene-objects.md

 Only now will the `my_note_color` instance be garbage collected.

-Because this operation makes sense for many scene objects, but the way in which to achieve it depends on the semantics (you need to know, which reference is THE reference that links this sub-scene to the rest of the scene), you must implement this logic manually (it cannot be provided by default by the `SceneObject` class).
+Because this operation makes sense for many scene objects, but the way in which to achieve it depends on the semantics (you need to know, which reference is _the_ reference that links this sub-scene to the rest of the scene), you must implement this logic manually (it cannot be provided by default by the `SceneObject` class).

 When you encapsulate this detachment logic into a method, the convention is to call this method `detach()`: